 Build an SEO Keyword Strategy That Feeds Your Content Pipeline

-Analyzes the client's website and available Search Console and GA4 data, then saves a prioritized keyword strategy as a client note the AI references every time it writes content.
+Analyzes the client's website plus Search Console and GA4 data, then saves a prioritized keyword strategy as a client note the AI references every time it writes content.

 What this does